jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

 They do this by each sending a list of supported algorithms and agreeing to use one of them.

-Then after a [Diffie-Hellman][diffie-hellman] exchange to get a session key, encrypted communications can begin starting with [hostkey-fingerprint checks][hostkey-fingerprints] and authentication.
+Then after a [Diffie-Hellman][diffie-hellman] exchange to get a session key, encrypted communications can begin starting with [hostkey-fingerprint][hostkey-fingerprints] checks and authentication.

 As with [SSL/TLS][nmap-tls-check], Nmap can be used to check the encryption algorithms an SSH server supports using an [NSE script][nsedoc].